-This advanced camp program is designed for the aspiring marine scientist 10-14 years of age.
-Over the course of the week, campers participate in daily upper-level marine science lessons, participate in several snorkel trips to the Florida Barrier Reef, and practice developing STEM skills by collecting scientific data such as fish counts, water quality monitoring, and ecosystem observations.
-This camp typically structured as a combination of day and overnight camp.
+This advanced camp program is designed for the aspiring marine scientist 11-14 years of age.
+Over the course of the week, campers participate in daily upper-level marine science lessons, several snorkel trips to the Florida Barrier Reef, and practice developing STEM skills by collecting scientific data such as fish counts, water quality monitoring, and ecosystem observations.
+This camp is typically structured as a combination of day and overnight camp.

 Program Fees: $450 for Reef Relief Members and $500 for non-members.
 This includes a $100 NON-REFUNDABLE deposit.